-If your child has become frightened by the tones, words, or images he has seen in the media lately, at home, from peers or at school, he will find ways to bring up his fears that may be indirect.
+If your child has become frightened by the tones, words, or images seen in the media lately, at home, or from peers, he or she will find ways to bring up those fears that may be indirect.

-You might notice a sadness or weight about him.
+You might notice a sadness or weight about your child.
 Or his behavior may be off-track.
 He might be teasing or whiny or prone to tantrums.
-For instance,he may get upset over not getting to sit on your lap during dinnertime, or he may have a tantrum about not being able to find the shoes he wanted to wear today.
+For instance, he may get upset over not getting to sit on your lap during dinnertime, or he may have a tantrum about not being able to find the shoes he wanted to wear today.
 Or, he may be sad, finding reasons to cry or even waking up crying in the night to cry.

 Take Time and Listen